AHYB

 Market Environment Factors

-The performance of ETFs within the American Century ETF Trust is influenced by broad economic factors such as interest rates, inflation, GDP growth, geopolitical events, and sector-specific trends affecting their underlying holdings.
-Current market conditions, including volatility and investor sentiment, also play a significant role.
+The performance of American Century ETF Trust is influenced by macroeconomic factors such as interest rates, inflation, economic growth, and geopolitical events, as well as sector-specific trends within its holdings.

 Growth Trajectory